 Harbaugh was born in a place that differs greatly from Marin County.
 The Sun does not shine as often.
 The money does not flow as freely.
 Manufacturing is the big industry there, and like most places in Ohio, a blue collar life is more respected than a white collar one.
 Toughness is a virtue.
 Glamour is a sin.

 Harbaugh appears to value toughness over all other attributes.
 He seems to crave conflict as a way to prove toughness.
 Where Carroll looks at each new relationship as an opportunity, Harbaugh seems to see an adversary.
 Where Carroll heaps praise and respect on his opponents and coaches, Harbaugh is careful to avoid praising other teams and has provoked feuds with more than a few coaches.
 His is grating.
 He is gritty.
 He is a winner.
 The question is whether his approach can be sustained.
 He has never been the head coach somewhere for more than four years.
 There is no love affair between him and his GM, Trent Baalke.
-Harbaugh enters the season on the last year of his contract, while Carroll was signed to an extension.
+Harbaugh enters the season on the fourth year of his contract with no guarantees he will be back if he does not win big, while Carroll was signed to an extension.